promiselxg/connect-readme/README.md

 2. The Donation Section
 3. The Volunteer Section.

-Each of this 3 sections made use of either Email, SMS or/And In-App notification services of Novu.
+Each of these 3 sections made use of either Email, SMS or/And In-App notification services of Novu.

 #### How it Works

 1. The site owner creates a new event(Must be authenticated to do this)
-    - the option to indicate if this new event woul require volunteering service or not
+    - the option to indicate if this new event would require volunteering service or not
 2. The created event is listed on the app home page for all to see
 3. Someone visits the website, goes through all the listed event's that requires donation and/or volunteer
     - The site visitor clicks on a particular event to either make a donation or volunter to help or both.